 Lavender is my very first recommendation for pain and inflammation.
 As I have mentioned in previous articles, Lavender is considered the ‘Swiss Army Knife' of essential oils.
 Every household should have this powerful essential oil.
-There have been countless research studies conducted on the affects of Lavender.
+There have been countless research studies conducted on the effects of Lavender.
 One study in 2012 showed a significant pain reduction for migraine sufferers.
-The severity of their migraines were reduced after simply inhaling Lavender.
+The severity of their migraines was reduced after simply inhaling Lavender.

 Another study, conducted in 2013, treated children who had just undergone a tonsillectomy.
-The test subjects inhaled Lavender as part of their healing process, and subsequently their necessity for acetaminophen post-surgery was reduced.
+The test subjects inhaled Lavender as part of their healing process, and subsequently, their necessity for acetaminophen post-surgery was reduced.
 A study in 2015 showed that the anti-inflammatory analgesic pain relief properties of Lavender can be comparable to some prescription pain relievers.

 3 Different Ways To Use Essential Oils: